Scuba Diving – Fun for the Whole Family

 In 2010 34% of all PADI certifications worldwide were female.
 This is a sharp increase in the initial early days of scuba diving and it is slowly on the increase.
 The figures for scuba diving in Phuket and Thailand are very similar.

-PADI also have safety in mind and place certain restrictions on instructors teaching young children in relation to class ratios and scuba diving depths.
+PADI also have safety in mind and place certain restrictions on instructors teaching young children.
+These are in relation to class ratios and scuba diving depths.

-Teaching children how to scuba dive and completing the PADI Open Water Course not only provides an activity for this holiday, but an activity to do every family holiday in the future.
+Teaching children how to scuba dive and completing the PADI Open Water Course not only provides an activity for this holiday.
+This can be an activity to do every family holiday in the future.
 It also provides a hobby for the whole family to share.

-As far as top end age goes, yes there is a medical requirement prior to starting any PADI course however this is more related to the more significant illnesses or injuries.
-If you are reasonably healthy and have some level of fitness there is no reason someone cannot dive into their 80’s and there has been recorded cases of people scuba diving in their 90’s.
-Here in Phuket I have seen one person in their late 70’s start with a PADI Discover Scuba Diving and then continue on to the PADI Open Water Course.
+As far as top end age goes, yes there is a medical requirement prior to starting any PADI course.
+However this is more related to the more significant illnesses or injuries.
+If you are reasonably healthy and have some level of fitness there is no reason someone cannot dive into their 80’s.
+There has been recorded cases of people scuba diving in their 90’s.
+Here in Phuket I have seen one person in their late 70’s start with a PADI Discover Scuba Diving.
+Then continue on to the PADI Open Water Course.
 Given Phuket’s warm weather and warm water this seems to be more agreeable with the older clients.

 Another misconception is that scuba diving is more difficult than snorkeling.
 Technically this is not always correct.
 Snorkeling requires that act of swimming which as humans it is the technique that we use to stay above the water.
 Scuba Diving uses a device called a BCD or Buoyancy Control Device.
 This is designed to make you neither float or sink which underwater gives you the feeling of weightlessness.
 Meaning that you only need to move your legs for propulsion not to keep you above the water.
 Underwater scuba diving requires a lot less energy than snorkeling.

-So given the fact that you are not working as hard to stay above the water, breathing less and breathing fresher air, once you have conquered the mental side of scuba diving it will be a whole lot easier and provides a much more exhilarating experience.
+So given the fact that you are not working as hard to stay above the water.
+You will be breathing less and breathing fresher air, once you have conquered the mental side of scuba diving it will be a whole lot easier and provides a much more exhilarating experience.

 Posted in Everything Else on .